 Table of Contents

 Aminoglycosides have played a major role in antimicrobial therapy since their discovery in the 1940s.
-The first aminoglycoside, the antibiotic streptomycin, was isolated from streptomyces griseus.
+The first aminoglycoside, the antibiotic streptomycin, was isolated from Streptomyces griseus.
 Today, streptomycin is widely used for the treatment of tuberculosis.

 The effect of these antibiotics is based on an irreversible binding to the 30S subunit of the ribosome complex and, thus on the inhibition of protein biosynthesis.
-Aminoglycosides attack rapidly multiplying organisms, but also kill dormant bacteria.
+Aminoglycosides attack rapidly multiplying organisms but also kill dormant bacteria.

 Macrolides target bacterial protein synthesis by inhibiting ribosomal translocation.
-Macrolides are bacteriostatic antibiotics and effective against many strains of gram-positive bacteria such as streptococci and clostridia.
+Macrolides are bacteriostatic antibiotics and are effective against many strains of gram-positive bacteria such as streptococci and clostridia.